Boadzie/AIScript/data-science/data-science.md

 ## Skills that make a Great Data Scientist

-The following are the required skills tha makes a great data scientist;
+The following are the required skills that make a great data scientist;

 ## Soft Skills